Privacy Policy

 Change of purpose

 We will only use your personal data for the purposes for which we collected it.
-For most of the Personal Data that we hold this means that we will process it strictly in accordance with the contracts that we have in place with our customer.

-If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
+If we need to use your personal data for an unrelated purpose, we will notify you and explain the legal basis which allows us to do so.

-Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+Please note that we may process your personal data without your knowledge or consent, where this is required or permitted by law.

 5. DISCLOSURES OF YOUR PERSONAL DATA